Neal’s Yard Dairy does not offer medical advice on cheese and pregnancy: we can, however, share with our customers what

 - Cheese rinds pose a higher risk because a) Listeria tends to grow better in a rind environment b) it is the point at which the cheese is exposed to any potential environmental contamination.
 We advise pregnant women not to eat the cheese rind, even on hard cheeses.

-All of the following cheeses constitute examples of cheese which meet both our and NHS criteria for safe consumption in pregnancy:
+The following cheeses constitute examples of cheese which meet our criteria for safe consumption in pregnancy:

 Isle of Mull Cheddar

 There may be further cheeses suitable for consumption during pregnancy on our counter if you visit our shops.
 Age profiles vary, so we recommend speaking to your cheesemonger and asking for advice.
 As a general guideline, we consider an ‘aged’ and therefore ‘safe to eat’ cheese to be at a maturity of six months minimum.

 In addition to following the guidelines above, we advise people in these groups to avoid raw non-cheese dairy (e.g. raw cream, butter or milk): this is the equivalent of the ultimate high moisture, low acidity soft cheese (which should be avoided as above).

 Pasteurised milk and dairy products are low risk: if they are bottled/contained immediately, the risk of any post-pasteurisation contamination is very low.
 Crème fraiche, yoghurt and sour cream are good choices because of their high acidity.